The 6D KIDS is organised by the Tourist Office backed by the municipality of la Plagne Tarentaise and the Société d’Aménagement de la Plagne.

 They run around the 500m OR 1000m circuit in Plagne Centre once or several times according to their age group.

-– that you are fully aware of the length and specific nature of the event and are fully trained for it
+– be fully aware of the length and specificity of the event and be fully trained for it.

 Categories and distance to run